 I was not mentally prepared for what my body after baby would look like.
 It’s one thing to see other people’s bodies postpartum, but another thing entirely to see yourself.

 Being pregnant is rough.
 In my opinion, it’s worse than the actual labor and delivery part.
 First, you start off not being able to eat and living with your head in the toilet.
 Then you’re too tired to function.
 Then your belly grows to the size of a beach ball, but it weighs more like a bowling ball.
-You have elephant ankles, toes the size of sausages and you look like you were attacked by a tiny velociraptor.
-All of that really takes a toll on your body, but I didn’t realize how much until Mara came out and I could really assess the changes.
+You have elephant ankles, toes the size of sausages and you look like you were attacked by a tiny raptor.
+All of that really takes a toll on your body.
+But I didn’t realize how much until baby came out and I could really assess the changes.

-I didn’t realize that even though my weight gain was basically “all baby” that my body after baby would not simply go back to what it was.
+My body after baby caught me by surprise.
+Even though my weight gain was basically “all baby” my body did not simply go back to what it was.
+It was probably naive of me to think that it would.
+But I was shocked!
 I didn’t realize that none of my pre-pregnancy clothes would fit me.
 And I especially was not expecting to feel like the Saggy, Baggy Elephant when I looked in the mirror.
 I’ve been comforting myself with the fact that I did just have a baby, but it’s hard.

-I just want to feel in shape and healthy again.
-I also don’t want to go spend $$$ on a bunch of new clothes when the clothes I have are perfectly fine.
-I’m getting tired of yoga pants and maternity leggings!
-I’m ready for shorts and sundresses again!
+I don’t want to go spend money on new clothes when the clothes I have are perfectly fine.
+I’m tired of yoga pants and maternity leggings!

 I hope this body after baby post doesn’t come across as rude, self-degrading or negative in any way.
 I’m just thinking that other women out there have experienced what I’m going through, or are about to go through it themselves.
 I’m not a fitness model mom, I’m just an average lady.
 I want to show others that you can get fit and not look like a fitness model.
 That you can get fit without spending a ton of money on a pyramid scheme or gym membership.
 That you dont have to dedicate hours to working out every day.
 And that you can eat healthy but still have delicious food without that much more effort.
 And most importantly, that wine and chocolate should always still have a place in your life.